- As low as $250/Night

 There are laundry facilities on-site in each building.

-* All guests staying at the Myrtle Beach Resort will have access to every conveniences (when open).
+* All guests staying will have access to every luxury (when open).

-* The lazy river (located behind the A Building) and oceanfront pool (located in front of the A Building) shall open March 15.
+* The lazy river (located behind the A Building opens 4/1) and oceanfront pool (located in front of the A Building will be open year-round)

 * The indoor pool and hot tub located in the B Building are open year-round.